 Once we move past the ancient into modern history, the Age term begins to be colloquially rather than scientifically applied.
 In modern history, we speak of the Industrial Age as being the time around when we discovered the manufacturing that led to modern shrink sleeve for packaging projects and the Nuclear Age as the time around when we discovered atomic weapons.
 The Space Age overlaps this period.
 It begins in the late fifties and extends into the late 80s, when funding for space travel began to dry up.

 When vendors talk about taking your company into the Age of Technology, they mean saving it from becoming obsolete.
-There are already large portions of the population that will not visit cosmetic dentists in Toronto if they don't have a website and a Twitter account and an online booking system.
+There are already large portions of the population that will not purchase Cleantek rotary drum screens for instance, if they don't have a website and a Twitter account and an online system.
 While this does mean that people are setting themselves up for an awful shock should prolonged power outages or technological disruptions occur, it is difficult to impossible for a company based in paper and land lines to stay competitive in a BlackBerry world, which is why IT vendors bring it up so often.